Huw F. Thomas, B.D.S., M.S., Ph.D.

 Mary-Jane Hanlon, D.M.D., M.B.A.

-Mary Jane Hanlon, D97, is the assistant dean of predoctoral clinic administration.
+Mary Jane Hanlon, D97, is the interim associate dean of clinical affairs.
 Dr. Hanlon is a member of the American Dental Association and the Academy of General Dentistry.
 She has served the Massachusetts Dental Society as chair of the Council of Public Affairs and chair of the Council of Dental Education, and currently serves as trustee for the Middlesex District.

 In addition to her trustee duties, she was scientific co-chair for the Yankee Dental Congress in 2011, 2012, and 2015, scientific chair for 2014, and will be general chair for 2017.
 She has remained involved with Tufts as a reunion class co-chair and is currently co-chair of the Dental M Club.